Share this link via

 Wish - To express a desire for something to happen.

 幸 means "happiness, good fortune, luck."
-Details are below.

-Happiness/Fortunate - Being blessed with good luck, fortune, and joy.
+Happiness, Fortunate - Being blessed with good luck, fortune, and joy.

-Cherish/Love - Showing affection and care for someone or something.
+Cherish, Love - Showing affection and care for someone or something.

-Appreciate/Like - Having a favorable opinion of something.
+Appreciate, Like - Having a favorable opinion of something.

 Harvest - Gaining a reward or benefit from nature.

 紀 means "era, chronicle."
-Details are below.

 幸 means "happiness, good fortune, luck."
-Details are below.

-Happiness/Fortunate - Being blessed with good luck, fortune, and joy.
+Happiness, Fortunate - Being blessed with good luck, fortune, and joy.

-Cherish/Love - Showing affection and care for someone or something.
+Cherish, Love - Showing affection and care for someone or something.

-Appreciate/Like - Having a favorable opinion of something.
+Appreciate, Like - Having a favorable opinion of something.

 Harvest - Gaining a reward or benefit from nature.

 記 means "record, chronicle, account."
-Details are below.

-To record or write down - To make a written record of something.
+To Record Or Write Down - To make a written record of something.

-To remember - To keep something in one's memory.
+To Remember - To keep something in one's memory.

-To mark or symbolize - To use a mark or symbol to represent something.
+To Mark Or Symbolize - To use a mark or symbol to represent something.

 Kojiki - An abbreviation for the ancient Japanese chronicle "古事記(kojiki)".

-To remember - It conveys the idea of cherishing and remembering the special moments in life.
+To Remember - It conveys the idea of cherishing and remembering the special moments in life.

-To record - It conveys the idea of documenting and preserving the memories of the child's life.
+To Record - It conveys the idea of documenting and preserving the memories of the child's life.

 Symbol - It conveys the idea of representing the child's identity and uniqueness.